 The first 6 women to sign up receive 5% discounts.

 Flat on a mix of bike paths and roads.

-6 nights lodging, 6 breakfasts, 4 picnic lunches, 5 dinners, snacks, horse-drawn carriage ride, tea plantation tour, guided kayaking trip, detailed cue sheets, van support & trained guides.
+6 nights lodging, 6 breakfasts, 3 picnic lunches, 1 brunch, 5 dinners, snacks, horse-drawn carriage ride, Fort Sumter visit, tea plantation tour, guided kayaking trip, detailed cue sheets, maps & GPS files, van support & trained guides.

 Fly into and out of the Charleston International Airport (CHS).
-WomanTours will provide a shuttle from the airport at 1:00pm to the start of the tour or you can take a taxi for $30.
+Then take a taxi for $30 to our starting hotel.
 If you drive, it’s best to leave your car at the airport for the week.
 We will provide a complimentary shuttle back to the airport at the end of the tour, arriving by 11am.

-DAY 2: We depart on our bicycles right after breakfast by winding our way through the streets of this historic city.
+DAY 3: We depart on our bicycles right after breakfast by winding our way out of this historic city.
 We’ll cross Cooper River and then have the option of stopping at the Patriots Point Naval and Maritime Museum.
 You can explore the USS Yorktown aircraft carrier used during WWII and a submarine from the Cold War.